OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 ### Environment mapping

-As part of the integration with Jira, you have the ability to map Octopus Deploy environments to Jira environment types.
+As part of the integration with Jira, you need to map Octopus Deploy environments to Jira environment types.
+This is required so Jira can understand Octopus environments and track issue progress.
+Note that the Jira environment types are a fixed list that cannot be edited.
 To do this, click the **Infrastructure** tab, then **Environments**, and click the ellipses for that environment and **Edit**:

 ![](octopus-deploy-environment-edit.png)